Import from Deployment Configuration Dialog

 | From this drop-down list, choose the server access configuration (deployment configuration) to copy the server access settings from.
 The list contains all the available deployment configurations.
 To create a new configuration, click and specify new settings in the Deployment: Connection Tab dialog that opens. |

 In the text box below, specify the absolute path to the server deployment root folder, the name of the text box depends on the type of the selected server access configuration: Absolute path to the deployment root for FTP/SFTP/FTPS or Remote path to the mounted folder for Local or mounted folder.This path will be added as a prefix to the path from the Root Path field on the Deployment: Connection Tab.

-If you are not sure about this absolute path, you can open the Remote Host tool window, choose the required deployment configuration, position the cursor at the root folder, and choose Copy Path on the context menu, see Accessing Files on Web Servers for details.
+If you are not sure about this absolute path, you can open the Remote Host tool window, choose the required deployment configuration, position the caret at the root folder, and choose Copy Path from the context menu, see Accessing Files on Web Servers for details.
 Alternatively, contact your hosting provider.

 Absolute path to the deployment root/

 | Depending on the type of the server access configuration chosen from the Deployment list, specify one of the following: |